oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 >**Checkpoint**: Let's retest, ending Trinity's session, and watch what happens when you attempt to add a new task to the Todo app.

 >**Improve your code**: Notice the code above only handles a 401 response from the server when adding a new task.
 How might you handle 401 errors globally?
-You can use fetch or Axios Interceptor.
-Our completed workshop code handles this using fetch, check it out here [Universal Logout Workshop Complete](github).
+You can use fetch or [Axios Interceptor](https://axios-http.com/docs/interceptors).
+The completed workshop code handles this using fetch; check it out here [Universal Logout Workshop Complete](https://github.com/oktadev/okta-enterprise-ready-workshops/blob/ul-workshop-complete/apps/todo-app/src/app/components/useTodoApi.tsx).

 ### Revoke a user's tokens
 This web application architecture used cookie-based sessions instead of session tokens to authenticate to the backend resources.
 However, in the case of mobile apps and single-page applications, you will need to revoke refresh tokens on the frontend.
 As per the [spec](https://datatracker.ietf.org/doc/html/draft-parecki-oauth-global-token-revocation#name-revocation-expectations), written by [Aaron Perecki](https://aaronparecki.com/) a successful logout will require revoking a user's refresh token.